laishulu/conf/README.md

 [Sarasa-Mono-SC-Nerd](https://github.com/laishulu/Sarasa-Mono-SC-Nerd/archive/master.zip),
 and set it as your terminal fonts.

-For MacOS, /kitty/ will also be installed and preconfigured with this font, so you can use /kitty/ as your terminal directly without hassle.
+For MacOS, *kitty* will also be installed and preconfigured with this font, so you can use *kitty* as your terminal directly without hassle.

 ## Post Install
 But if you use macos, and want to exchange keys of